Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 Shazam: It'll name that tune for you.

-BBC Radio: Catch local radio across the UK as well as Radio 4 without the BBC Player.
+BBC: Catch local radio across the UK as well as Radio 4 without the BBC Player.
+You'll find most everything between the following two apps:

 Google Play Music: You can download the music manager on your PC and upload up to 20,000 tunes to the Google Music Cloud (mp3, m4a, wma) that do not have DRM from folders, iTunes or Windows Media Player.
 Access them on your tablet using the Play Music app.
 You can make quick playlists and also make any amount of music available offline so long as you have space on your tablet to store it.
 Currently available in the US only.

-Engadget & Phandroid Apps: Great for a quick scan through Android news and gossip.
+Engadget, Phandroid & Android Police: Great for a quick scan through Android news and gossip.

 Google Currents: It's actually a fairly attractive way to keep up with a variety of Android news sources such as Lifehacker, Android Central, PBS, Gizmodo, the Christian Science Monitor, CNet, etc. I even have a feed from the news section of our forum.